 Significant differentiators between Acumatica and Dynamics NAV

 True cloud: “True cloud” means all functionality is accessible through the internet using a standard browser without the need for any additional software installation on the user’s device or additional software licensing.
-Acumatica works on premise or in the cloud without additional equipment or software.
+Acumatica works on-premises or in the cloud without additional equipment or software.
 Dynamics NAV is a traditional client-server product and was NOT built for the cloud.
 NAV can be HOSTED on a remote server, but requires the addition of a web server (IIS) to provide web support.

 True mobility: Out-of-the-box, the entire Acumatica suite can be accessed using a standard web browser.
 Acumatica’s web pages are built to resize to whatever device you are using for every page and every screen.
 Moreover, every screen has the same information and flow, whether it is on a PC, tablet, or phone.
 In contrast, Dynamics NAV requires coding to support resizing custom pages for phone and tablet access.

-Customizations using industry standard tools: Both products are highly configurable, but Acumatica is built using industry standard C# and .NET.
+Customizations using industry-standard tools: Both products are highly configurable, but Acumatica is built using industry-standard C# and .NET.
 Dynamics NAV uses a proprietary development language, making customizations more difficult and expensive.
 Plus, there are additional costs for development privileges.

-Scale as you grow: When choosing an ERP solution, you must consider not just your company’s current needs but the future needs as well.
+Scale as you grow: When choosing an ERP solution, you must consider not just your company’s current needs, but the future needs as well.
 Both products allow you to scale resources to support a growing company.
-But because Acumatica only charges by the by computing power required and not by users, you can scale your resources as you grow, allowing an unlimited number of users to access the system regardless of function.
+But because Acumatica only charges by the by computing power required and not by users, you can scale your resources as you grow, allowing an unlimited number of users to access the system regardless of their role.
 Dynamics NAV, on the other hand, is licensed by user.
 As your company grows and more employees, customers, and suppliers need access to the system, the costs rise quickly.
 Be aware of these costs and consider them in your final evaluation.

-About Dynamics NAV
+About Microsoft Dynamics NAV

 Dynamics NAV was originally developed in the 1980s.
 It was a great product then, and, although many improvements have been made over the years, it still uses the same proprietary code, the same data structures, and the same client-server architecture.
 Microsoft Dynamics NAV’s much older system architecture becomes an issue in scenarios designed for the latest technologies, including cloud deployment options, customizations using current development tools, and integration with CRM.